fleschutz/talk2windows/README.md

 TALK 2 WINDOWS®
 ===============
 Voice control for Windows 10 or 11.
 Be more productive by using your voice besides keyboard and mouse.
-Required is Windows 10 or 11, a microphone and loudspeaker, and the Serenade application (freely available).
+Required is Windows 10 or 11, a microphone and loudspeaker, and the Serenade application (free).

 🔧 Installation